 The District offers a tax deferred annuity plan for its employees.
-The plan permits participants to defer a portion of their salary until future years under two types of deferrals: elective deferrals (employee contribution) and non-elective contribution (employer matching) at {contribution rate in dollars or as a percentage of salary}.
-The employer contribution rate is set by {authority under which rates are established, such as the District's governing body or a union contract}.
+The plan permits participants to defer a portion of their salary until future years under two types of deferrals: elective deferrals (employee contribution) and non-elective contribution (employer matching).

-The District complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
-The plan is administered by a third-party administrator, OMNI.
-Plan assets are assets of the District employees, not the school district, and are therefore not reflected on the financial statements.
-For the year ended August 31, 2020, the District made \$0 in discretionary and/or matching employer contributions to the plan and had a \$0 liability for contributions at year end.
-[GASB 68 par.
-126(f)]}.
+The District complies with IRS regulation that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
+The plan is administered by Omni Plan Services.
+The plan assets are assets of the District employees, not the school district, and are therefore not reflected on these financial statements.

-NOTE 16: TERMINATION BENEFITS
+NOTE 13: TERMINATION BENEFITS